-This lightweight skin suit is perfect for people who use their SUP for free diving or spear fishing or for those who just need full body protection from the sun’s harmful UV rays.
+This lightweight skin suit is perfect for people who paddle in cool waters like deep water lakes or northern climates.
+It also provides a lightweight option for those who just need full body protection from the sun’s harmful UV rays.

-Given its affordability and wide number of uses, the Neosport Skin Suit represents an excellent value for money and should be an essential garment for any paddler.
+Given its affordability and wide number of uses, the Full suit represents an excellent value for money and should be an essential garment for any paddler.

 No matter what sport you do out on the water, you’re going to need some sort of rash or sun guard to protect you while you’re out.

-Long-sleeve or short-sleeve is a matter of preference, but a sun-guard such as the Bare line of sun-guards for men, women, and kids is a must-have.
+Long-sleeve or short-sleeve is a matter of preference, but a sun-guard such as the SwimZip line of rash guards for men, women, kids and babies is a must-have.
 They block 97.5% of the sun’s harmful UV rays but are lightweight and quick-drying as well.